 GMAT Online Exam | A permanent solution?

-While there’s no current news on testing appointments beyond 2020, the GMAT Online Exam looks set to stay.
-GMAC itself says it will continue to open up availability beyond 2020, and some admissions consultants are calling for a permanent solution to provide added flexibility for business school candidates.
+While there’s no current news on testing appointments beyond February 2021, the GMAT Online Exam looks set to stay.
+GMAC itself says it will continue to open up availability, and some admissions consultants are calling for a permanent solution to provide added flexibility for business school candidates.

 In order to match the quality of the test center GMAT however, Piyush Ranjan, founder of the admissions consultancy Management Masters, says there needs to be more flexibility on test-taking policies.